LakePulse Survey: 3 summers, 680 lakes

 so that anyone can view the results to help address local policy questions and to improve the management of aquatic resources.

 2018 - Our 2nd field campaign.
-Field teams will visit about 230 new lakes, some in more northern areas.
+Field teams will visit about 232 new lakes.

 2019 - Our final summer of sampling.
 Field teams will sample many Canadian regions that were not visited previously.